Pella, birthplace of Alexander the Great

 How did 20-year-old Alexander manage to defeat the other Greek armies?
 Well, to be fair to King Philip, it was he who recognised the importance of a professional army.
 Macedonian soldiers were regulars who trained 12 months a year, unlike the peasants in neighbouring Greek states who were hurriedly recruited in times of conflict and returned to the fields once the war was over.
 In the battle between professionals and amateurs, the result was a foregone conclusion.

 Turning the tables on Persian expansionism, Alexander invaded Persia in 334 BC.
 Arriving in Troy put young Alexander in a pensive mood.
 He treated it like a pilgrimage.
 Knowing the Iliad well and with his mother by his side, he rode around the ruins of Troy, believing that the legendary Achilles who once fought here, was his ancestor.
 He marched on, determined to liberate Asia Minor from the Persians.
 His troops were outnumbered and he took many calculated risks, surprising and confusing the enemy.
-Alexander led with such charisma that many of the soldiers came under the illusion that they were being led by a demigod and were somehow invincible.
+Alexander led with such charisma that many of the soldiers came under the illusion that they were being led by a demigod and was somehow invincible.
 The Persians were defeated, King Darius became a fugitive and Alexander the Great declared himself king of Persia just one year later in 333 BC.

 He then proceeded to Gordium, not to secure his territory, but to confirm his divine destiny.
 Legend had it that anyone capable of untying of the Gordian knot (tied by King Midas) would rule the world.
 Breaking all the rules, Alexander pulled out his sword and cut the knot into pieces.
 The outrageous act boosted his ego and showed to the world that he would never play by anyone’s rules.

 Ironically, conquering Persia made Alexander realise that the Persians were not the barbarians he thought they were.
 The Persians had a system of communication and water management that was superior to any in Greece.
-Alexander had set out to bring Greek civilisation to foreign lands, but he became so fascinated by what he saw that he began to see his exploits as explorations.
+Alexander had set out to bring Greek civilisation to foreign lands, but he became so fascinated by what he saw that he began to see his exploits as educational explorations.
 He recruited local experts as he moved across the land, documenting the culture, geography, natural history and economies of the regions he conquered.
 When he reached Egypt, he realised that Darius not only ruled like a pharaoh, he had allowed the Egyptians to use their own language and practise their own religion.
 He decided to adopt the same approach towards the people he conquered.
 He then travelled for miles across the desert to get to the Oracle of Amon near the Siwa Oasis.
 Like the Oracle of Delphi, the priest here was believed to be able to convey the thoughts of the gods.

 “Has the one guilty of killing my father been punished?” asked Alexander.